Best contractor funding companies

 📦

-One lender = doesn't get the cycle
+One funder = doesn't get the cycle

 Lumpy, project-based revenue trips their box.
 They see instability, not a billing cycle, and decline you — or price the risk high.